cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

     os.system(command)
 {{< /gsHighlight >}}

-# Updating & Retrieving Runtime Properties
+## Updating & Retrieving Runtime Properties

-Runtime properties are properties which are set during runtime and are relevant to node instances.
+Runtime properties are properties that are set during runtime and are relevant to node instances.
-In our example, instead of having the webserver root set to `/tmp` we'll create a temporary folder and store its path as a runtime property so that the stop operation reads it when stopping the webserver.
+In the example, instead of having the Webserver root set to `/tmp` a temporary folder is created and its path is stored as a runtime property so that the stop operation reads it when stopping the Webserver.

 {{< gsHighlight  python >}}
 import os